Surfing-Chef/Surfing-Yo/README.md

-# Surfing-Yo
+# WP-Plugin
-> Master Branch of Surfing-Chef's Yeoman based projects
+> Yeoman scaffold startup for a WordPress plugin